The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Data, Identification and Average Effects

-\emph{Establishment and job characteristics} include plant size in the year before displacement, trend in plant size, wage premium at the closing plant\footnote{To avoid making the structural assumptions of the AKM model (exogenous mobility, static wage setting, and additive separability between person and firm effects), we measure the wage premium as coworkers' residual wage in the spirit of \cite{CHK2013}.
+\emph{Establishment and job characteristics} are plant size in $\tau-1$, trend in plant size, average wage premium,\footnote{To avoid making the structural assumptions of the AKM model (exogenous mobility, static wage setting, and additive separability between person and firm effects), we measure the wage premium as coworkers' residual wage in the spirit of \cite{CHK2013}.
 The wage is residualized from age, gender and immigration status, as well as education (level and field).
-We measure the establishment wage premium as the deviations from the industry mean of this residual, and add the industry mean as a separate variable below.
-For completeness, we verify that including AKM effects in addition to the information we already use does not improve our estimates of heterogeneity in post-displacement losses.}, a manager dummy, the lost job's routine task component, size of the displacement event as a share of total employment in its industry-location cell, as well as an industry-education match indicator (equal to one if a worker is employed in one of the 10 main industries for their educational field).
-With regard to \textit{industry} characteristics, we include the industry wage premium, churning rate, excess reallocation rate \citep{Burgess2000}, long run industry employment trend, current industry-specific business cycle conditions, and dummies for manufacturing and publicly funded industries (education, health and public administration).\footnote{For research on displacements in the public sector, see \cite{Eliason2014a}.} These variables should, for instance, capture industry-level dynamism and growth trends.
-All industry variables are measured at the three-digit NACE level.
+We measure the establishment wage premium as the deviations from the industry mean of this residual, and add the industry mean as a separate variable.
+For completeness, we verify that including AKM effects in addition to the information we already use does not improve our estimates of heterogeneity in post-displacement losses.} a manager dummy, routine tasks, size of the displacement event as a share of total employment in its industry-location cell, and an industry-education match indicator for workers employed in one of the 10 main industries for their educational field. \textit{Industry} characteristics, at the 3-digit NACE level, capture the industry wage premium and the industry-level dynamism and demand through churning rates, excess reallocation rates \citep{Burgess2000}, long-run employment trends, current industry-level cycles, and dummies for manufacturing and publicly funded industries.

 \textit{Local characteristics} are measured at the level of local labor markets, which are clusters of municipalities created by Statistics Sweden based on commuting patterns.
 Local characteristics include unemployment rates, population density, exposure to industry-specific trends, cycles, churning and reallocation rates, as well as the share of manufacturing jobs.
 Local industry concentration is measured by an HHI index across 3-digit industries.
-Furthermore, we include aggregate characteristics (year of displacement and the aggregate unemployment rate in the year $t+1$) in our analysis.
+Furthermore, we include aggregate characteristics (year of displacement and the aggregate unemployment rate in the year $t=1$) in our analysis.